skynav/ttt/README.md

-# ttv
+# TTV

 Timed Text Markup Language (TTML) Validation Tools

-The `ttv` tool is used to validate the contents of a [TTML](http://www.w3.org/TR/ttaf1-dfxp/) document represented using XML as a concrete encoding.
+The `TTV` tool is used to validate the contents of a [TTML](http://www.w3.org/TR/ttaf1-dfxp/) document represented using XML as a concrete encoding, and where this document is validated against a specific validation *model*.

 Validation is performed in four phases in the following order: